 Chair, Professor Jorge Olivares

-Professors Jorge Olivares and Luis Millones; Associate Professor Betty Sasaki; Assistant Professors Dean Allbritton, María Bollo-Panadero, Emma García, Anita Savo, and Bretton White; Visiting Assistant Professor Juan Manuel Portillo; Faculty Fellow Megan Sheldon; Language Assistant Clara Morales Moreno
+Professors Jorge Olivares and Luis Millones; Associate Professor Betty Sasaki; Assistant Professors Dean Allbritton, María Bollo-Panadero, Rebeca Hey-Colón, Anita Savo, and Bretton White; Visiting Assistant Professors Juan Manuel Portillo and Pablo García-Piñar; Language Assistant Rubén Monllor-Muñoz

 Requirements for the Major in Spanish

-Spanish 135 and 231 and at least seven additional literature/culture courses numbered above 135, including at least one course in each of the following areas: Spanish, Latin American, and U.S. Latino literatures/cultures.
+Spanish 135 and 231 and at least seven additional literature, culture, or film courses at or above the 200-level, including at least one course in each of the following areas: Spanish, Latin American, and U.S. Latino literatures/cultures.
 Majors must take two courses at the 200 level or above on literature written before 1800 and two on literature written after 1800.
 Senior majors must enroll in 300- or 400-level classes and must take at least one senior seminar.
-If taken during the senior year, Spanish 231 does not replace a literature course.
-Independent study work does not replace required courses.
+Independent-study work does not replace required courses.
 Majors are strongly advised to spend one academic year studying abroad at the junior level.
 A minimum of one semester’s study abroad at the junior level is required of majors.
 Majors must matriculate in a study abroad program that offers university-level courses (not in a language acquisition program); all course work abroad must be conducted in Spanish.
 A minimum grade point average of 2.70 is required for permission to study abroad.
 Students who do not meet this minimum requirement will not be able to retain their Spanish major.
 All study abroad plans for students majoring in Spanish must be approved in advance by the chair of the Department of Spanish.
 Eligibility prerequisites for Spanish majors to study abroad include the completion of Spanish 135 and Spanish 231 with a grade of C or better.